Key art for MLB Opening Day on NBC.

 MLB Opening Day and Season Preview, Schedule and More

-Baseball is back and ESPN is playing two on Opening Day.
-Here's the schedule, along with a season preview.
+Baseball is back and NBC is playing two on Opening Day.
+Here's the schedule, along with a season preview and how to watch the most MLB with Sling.

 MLB Baseball - Nationally Televised Games